This post may contain affiliate links. Please see our disclosure policy.

 Depending on hair type, you may be able to use this rinse to replace your regular conditioner.

-If you notice your hair feeling dry or brittle after several uses, then follow up with an all-natural conditioner.
+If you notice your hair feeling dry or brittle after several uses, then follow up with a natural conditioner such as these homemade conditioner bars.

 In addition, consider adding a deep conditioner treatment to your hair for additional hydration.